VOL. XCIV, NO. 247

 What asset classes do CapEdge and Investing.com cover?

 Both cover Stocks, ETFs, Bonds, and Funds.
-Investing.com adds coverage for Commodities, Currencies, Cryptos, Futures, Options, and Other.
+Investing.com adds coverage for Commodities, Currencies, Cryptos, Options, Futures, and Other.

-Does CapEdge or Investing.com have real-time data?
+Do CapEdge and Investing.com offer real-time data?

 Can I export data from CapEdge and Investing.com?